RyanElliottGit/FarkleBot/README.md

 ## 💭 How it works <a name = "working"></a>

 For the time being, until the bot is ported over to Typescript where classes are supported, the bot  only allows for one game to go on.
-This game could in threory span across multiple servers, however the responce to the issued command is only sent to the specific channel that the command was issued from so players would only see half a game.
+This game could in theory span across multiple servers, however the response to the issued command is only sent to the specific channel that the command was issued from so players would only see half a game.

 The bot cleans up any command that the player issues by using the message.delete() function of the discord api, any errors are caught to the console.

-When players join their ID and name is added to a small class which also contains their score, this is added to an array which it itterated over in order to get the game order.
+When players join their ID and name is added to a small class which also contains their score, this is added to an array which it iterated over in order to get the game order.

-When the game is started the gamePlaying bool is set to true, this is used to enable the use of the gameplay commands and dissable the use of the join and start commands.
+When the game is started the gamePlaying bool is set to true, this is used to enable the use of the gameplay commands and disable the use of the join and start commands.

-Rolling uses the Math library to get a random number between zero and one, then it times it by six and rounds it downward to the nearest integer.
+Rolling uses the Math library to get a random number between zero and one, then times it by six and rounds it downward to the nearest integer.
 Then by adding one to this it gives a random number between one and six.
 These numbers are pushed to an array of rolls which is then bubblesorted.
 The numbers are formatted into an output and sent to the channel.

-The keep function seperates out the arguments of which dice to save, then calculates the score for them and rolls a new set of dice where the size is based on the number of dice kept.
+The keep function separates out the arguments of which dice to save, then calculates the score for them and rolls a new set of dice where the size is based on the number of dice kept.
 If the keep command is sent with the argument all the score is calculated and the endTurn function is executed.

-The score is calcluated through a for loop with itterates through the number of dice and a series of nested IF statements which keep track of the amount of ones and fives; as well as pairs, tripplets and if a quartet exists.
+The score is calculated through a for loop with iterates through the number of dice and a series of nested IF statements which keep track of the number of ones and fives; as well as pairs, triplets and if a quartet exists.

 The entire bot is written in Javascript.